Using a basic SharePoint workflow to approve a policy change

 Use DocRead to Assign the policy to relevant employees

 Now you have a fully approved policy, you may need to get relevant employees to read/acknowledge/understand the implications of it.
-A SharePoint workflow can't easily be used for a large number of employees.
+A SharePoint workflow can't easily be used to get a large number of employees to complete compliance tasks.
 This is why we created DocRead.
 DocRead can easily manage the policy distribution process.
 It will ensure the right policies are reviewed by the right members of staff.
 A comprehensive reporting suite allows you to track who has / has not kept up to date with their compliance tasks.

 Find out more here.